-Offered: 18F, 19F: 2A
+Offered: 19F: Not offered 20F: 2A

 This course introduces prospective engineering students to mathematical concepts relevant in engineering while emphasizing the solving of engineering problems rather than mathematical derivations and theory.
 All topics are driven by engineering applications taken directly from core engineering courses.
 The course includes hands-on laboratory exercises as well as a thorough introduction to Matlab.
 Enrollment is limited to 24 students.